-Graph 3 : 2D error for Euclidean reconstruction (near points).
-The configuration is the same as for Graph 1, except that the median 2D error is measured.
-Of course Poly-Abs performs best (since it is optimized for this task) but Polynomial, Iterative-LS and Iterative-Eigen are almost indistinguishable.
-The three very bad performers are Linear-Eigen, Linear-LS and Mid-Point.
-The maximum Y-scale is 75 pixels.
+GRAPH 3.
+2D error for Euclidean reconstruction (near points).
+The configuration is the same as that for Graph 1, except that the median 2D error is measured.
+Of course Poly-Abs performs best (since it is optimized for this task) but Polynomial, Iterative-LS- and Iterative-Eigen are almost indistinguishable.
+The three very bad performers are Linear-Eigen, Linear-LS, and Midpoint.
+The maximum Y scale is 75 pixels.
 Hence, this graph shows that 2D error and 3D error are not well correlated, since despite large 2D errors, these methods perform well in terms of 3D error.

-Graph 4 : Comparison of Euclidean (lower curve) and projective 2D errors.
+GRAPH 4.
+Comparison of Euclidean (lower curve) and projective 2D errors.
 The method shown is Iterative-Eigen.
-The graph shows that this method is almost projective-invariant (that is the two curves are almost the same).
-This would be an excellent method, except for its failure to converge in very unstable situations (about 1% of trials with noise above 2 pixels).
-The non-converging cases are ignored in this graph.
-In cases where the points are not near the epipoles non-convergence is not a problem.
-The method Iterative-LS (not shown) performs similarly, but just slightly worse, whereas Polynomial is exactly projective-invariant (the two curves are superimposed).
+The graph shows that this method is almost projective invariant (that is, the two curves are almost the same).
+This would be an excellent method, except for its failure to converge in very unstable situations (about 1% of trials with noise above two pixels).
+The nonconverging cases are ignored in this graph.
+In cases where the points are not near the epipoles nonconvergence is not a problem.
+The Iterative-LS method (not shown) performs similarly, but just slightly worse, whereas Polynomial is exactly projective invariant (the two curves are superimposed).
+The goal of these experiments was to determine how the triangulation method affects the accuracy of reconstruction.
+Since it makes sense to measure the accuracy of reconstruction in a Euclidean frame where distance has a meaning, a close approximation to a correct Euclidean model for the object was estimated by eye and refined using the measured image locations of the corners of the

-Graph 5 : 2D error for projective reconstruction (near points).
+GRAPH 5.
+2D error for projective reconstruction (near points).
 This is the case for which all methods performed well in the Euclidean case.
 This graph shows the results for methods (from the bottom) Poly-Abs, Polynomial, Iterative-Eigen, and Iterative-LS.
-This graph shows that Polynomial, or Poly-Abs is the best method for projective reconstruction, whereas Iterative-Eigen and Iterative-LS (except for occasional non-convergence) perform almost as well.
+This graph shows that Polynomial or Poly-Abs is the best method for projective reconstruction, whereas Iterative-Eigen and Iterative-LS (except for occasional nonconvergence) perform almost as well.

-Graph 6 : 2D error for projective reconstruction (near points), continued.
-This shows the bad performers for the same configuration as for Graph 5.
-The graphs shown are (from the bottom), Poly-Abs (as reference), Linear-Eigen, Linear-LS and Mid-point.
-This shows how serious a problem non-invariance under transforms can be.
+GRAPH 6.
+2D error for projective reconstruction (near points), continued.
+This shows the bad performers for the same configuration as that for Graph 5.
+The graphs shown are (from the bottom) Poly-Abs (as reference), Linear-Eigen, Linear-LS, and Midpoint.
+This shows how serious a problem nonvariance under transforms can be. dark squares.
+The Euclidean model so obtained was used as ground truth.